Sherwin B. Nuland

 New York Times Best Seller and won the National Book Award for Nonfiction, as well as being a finalist for the Pulitzer Prize.

 In 2011 Nuland was awarded the Jonathan Rhoads Gold Medal of the American Philosophical Society, for “Distinguished Service to Medicine.”

 Nuland wrote non-academic articles for The New Yorker, The New York Times, The New Republic, Time, MIT Technology Review and the New York Review of Books.
 He was a fellow of the Hastings Center, an independent bioethics research institution.

-He is the father of Victoria Nuland, the current under secretary of State for Political Affairs since 2021.
+He is the father of Victoria Nuland, who served as under secretary of State for Political Affairs from 2021 to 2024.

 Biography

-Nuland was born Shepsel Ber Nudelman in The Bronx, New York City, on December 8, 1930, to immigrant Ukrainian Jewish parents, Meyer Nudelman (a garment repairman) (1889-1958) and Vitsche Lutsky (1893-1941).
+Nuland was born Shepsel Ber Nudelman in The Bronx, New York City, on December 8, 1930, to immigrant parents, Meyer Nudelman (a Moldovan Jewish garment repairman, 1889–1958) and Vitsche Lutsky (a Belarusian Jew, 1893–1941).

 Although raised in a traditional Orthodox Jewish home, he came to consider himself agnostic, but continued to attend synagogue.
 As a Jew, he witnessed anti-Semitic discrimination against his cousin and changed his name when he applied to college to ensure admittance.

 Nuland was a graduate of The Bronx High School of Science, New York University and Yale School of Medicine, where he obtained his M.D. degree and also completed a residency in surgery.

 At the time of his death, he was living in Connecticut with his second wife, Sarah Nuland (née Peterson).
 He had four children, two from each marriage.
 His daughter Victoria Nuland, a career foreign service officer, has notably been the current under secretary of State for Political Affairs since May 2021.

 Dr. Nuland avowed a "unique relationship" with death.
 The 1994 National Book Award for nonfiction was granted to his How We Die: Reflections on Life’s Final Chapter.

 In a 2001 TED talk, which was released in October 2007, Nuland spoke of his severe depression and obsessive thoughts in the early 1970s, probably caused by his difficult childhood and the dissolution of his first marriage.

 As drug therapy remained ineffective, a lobotomy was suggested, but his treating resident suggested electroshock therapy instead, which led to his recovery.
 Twelve years after the talk, TED's Curator, Chris Anderson, recalled that Nuland's talk "remains one of the most powerful moments in the conference’s history."

 Nuland was also one of the featured lecturers at One Day University.

 In 2005, Nuland taught a series of lectures for the Teaching Company's The Great Courses on the history of Western medicine titled Doctors: The History of Scientific Medicine Revealed Through Biography.

 Nuland died on March 3, 2014, at his home in Hamden, Connecticut, of prostate cancer.